justtheimpaler/debbie/README.md

 There are also three corresponding Ant tasks for each one.

+## Error Handling

+By default, errors during the *build* sequence are considered fatal and Debbie will stop the execution.
+Errors during the *clean* sequence are by default considered non-fatal; Debbie will display them but will continue the execution normally.
+In practice a clean sequence can be run multiple times in a row.
+This can be useful if the developer considers the database objects dependencies will sort themselves out if `clean` is run enough times in a row.

+Warnings messages are displayed, by default.
+They can be useful in some databases like Sybase (SAP ASE), where the execution plan of a query is displayed in the warnings output stream.
+In other databases (such as DB2) they can be quite serious, and maybe should be treated as errors.

+The handling of errors in the build and clean sequences as well as the treatment of warnings can be changed throught the configuration properties.

 ## Versioning

 This is an optional feature that can be useful to some projects.

-Debbie supports the evolution over time of a database with the use of separate folders for each version.
-On the flip side, if no versioning is needed the entire database source code can be stored in a single folder called `1.0.0` or similar.
+Debbie supports the evolution of a database over time with the use of separate folders for each version.
+On the flip side, if no versioning is needed the entire database source code can be stored in a single folder called `1.0.0` (or similar).

 When building the database, Debbie will run in sequence all `build.sql` files in the source code until the specified version.
 When cleaning the database, Debbie will execute all `clean.sql` files from the target version down to the initial version, in reverse order.
 For example, if the database source folder in the project is set up as `src/database`, then the database source structure could look like:

 ```
-src/
+src/               building...
-  database/
+  database/           v
-    1.0.0/
+    1.0.0/            |
-      build.sql
+      build.sql     <-+
-      clean.sql
+      clean.sql       |     <-+
-    1.0.2/
+    1.0.2/            |       |
-      build.sql
+      build.sql     <-+       |
-      clean.sql
+      clean.sql       |     <-+
-    1.1.0/
+    1.1.0/            |       |
-      build.sql
+      build.sql     <-+       |
-      clean.sql
+      clean.sql             <-+
-    1.2.0/
+    1.2.0/                    |
-      build.sql
+      build.sql               ^
-      clean.sql
+      clean.sql            cleaning...
 ```

 If we assume the target version (specified in the config) is `1.1.0` then a `debbie:build` command will execute the first three `build.sql` files in